 Born and raised in Northwest Indiana, Tony was the first person in his family to go to college.
 He is a 1992 graduate of the University of Notre Dame.
 He then attended the Indiana University School of Law in Bloomington on scholarship, where he served as a Managing Editor of the Indiana Law Journal and graduated with honors in 1995.

-Before founding PLG in 2013, Tony was a litigator at one of the largest law firms in the United States.
+Before founding PLG in 2013, Tony was a litigation partner at one of the largest law firms in the United States.
 He focused his practice on business litigation and developed a nationwide trial and injunction practice.

 Tony was on the Indiana Rising Stars list (the top 2.5% of Indiana lawyers under 40) in 2009-2010, and has been recognized by Indiana Super Lawyers® (the top 5% of all Indiana lawyers) every year since 2010.
 He has also been included in every edition of The Best Lawyers in America© since 2013, most recently for both business litigation and mediation.